-Imagine camping next to an ancient harbor, or conquering a holy summit that has been a site of worship since ancient times.
+Imagine camping with a motorhome next to an ancient harbor, or conquering a holy summit that has been a site of worship since ancient times.
 If you are a fan of history and ancient civilizations, Crete will become your favorite destination for yet another reason.
 The first traces of inhabitation on the island date back to 8000 BC; however, Crete is mainly known as the birthplace of Minoan Civilization, the first civilization on European soil, which flourished between 3000 BC and 1200 BC.

 The splendor of Minoan culture is reflected on the imposing palaces of Knossos, Phaistos, Malia, Zakros and the luxurious Minoan villas scattered around the island.
 At the same time, masterpieces of pottery, sculpture, silversmithing, and the impressive frescoes in Minoan palaces found during archaeological excavations reveal a sophisticated, highly aesthetic civilization.

 The Minoans had a powerful fleet and dominated the entire Mediterranean.
 They worshiped the Mother goddess, using as sites of worship caverns and mountain peaks such as Yuchtas, Kofinas (Asterousia) etc. They developed a syllabic script, Linear A and later Linear B, and women had an important place in Minoan society.
 The decline of Minoan civilization started with a series of natural disasters (earthquakes, tsunami, etc.) followed by the arrival of Greek tribes (Dorians) on the island.